RiceComp427-Spring2019/comp427-hw1-paranoia-sakomitov/README.md

 ## Problem 2
 - Scenario: {Grading}
 - Assumptions:
   - There are laws in place that protect student record privacy.
 For example, FERPA.
+Thus, I am assuming that all individual grades must be kept confidential and that there are legal consequences if that isn't the case.
   - Grading is performed by hand, by a team of TAs (like in math classes at Rice).
-  -
+Each TA is responsible for a small portion of the overall class body.
+  - Assignments are pledged, so that every student is responsible for the work they submit, but they do have access to outside resources like the Internet.
 - Assets:
-  - Confidential scores
+  - A full record of individual grades in a central bookkeeoping system, as well as scores written on submissions.
   - Problems and solutions that are meant to be kept in-house.
-  - explanatory_paragraph ...
+It is in my interest to maintain a set of problems that can be reused in future course iterations, and since outside resources are permitted, I do not want these floating around.
 - Threats:
-  - Losing someone's assignment is feasible given large number of submissions.
-This is problematic because it would potentially violate FERPA and there would be no way to distinguish loss from missing submission.
+  - Losing someone's assignment.
+This is feasible given large number of submissions.
+It is problematic because it would potentially violate FERPA and there would be no way to distinguish a lost submission from one that was not submitted at all.
-  - A non-authorized individual viewing scores.
-This would be a violation of FERPA
+  - An unauthorized individual viewing scores.
+This would be a violation of FERPA.
   - An individual leaks problems and solutions into public access.
   - A rogue TA intentionally mis-grades the assignments of his favorite students.
 - Countermeasures:
   - Assignments are to be submitted where they will be graded.
+In this way, the movement of assignments and subsequent risk of loss is minimized.
+Futhermore, grades are immediately added to central record, AND onto submission to create redundancy if loss occurs.
   - Submissions happen into a US mail-style box (where you can submit but can't easily retrieve submissions).
+Only I have access to this mailbox, and I am in charge of distributing submissions to TAs for grading.
+In this way, probability of unauthorized viewers is minimized.
+  - As an addititon to the above point, assignments are to be returned by graders directly to their submitters.
-  - Grading is done in grading parties to minimize movement of assignment papers (ala COMP midterm style).
+  - Grading is done in grading parties to minimize movement of assignment papers, and to expedite the process (ala COMP midterm style).
   - Provide individuals with sligtly different versions of the same problems, whose characteristics serve as identifying clues.
-This way, potential perp can be identified.
+This measure accomplishes two things: even if collaboration were to occur, direct copying of solutions would not work; if someone leaks problems into public, then they can be identified based on problem clues.
-  - Ensure conflicts of interest are avoided by not having TAs grade the work of students they have known ties to.
+  - Ensure conflicts of interest are avoided by preventing TAs grading the work of students they have known ties to.

 ## Problem 3
 - Scenario: I am designing the next big smart home assistant, Stoyana